Constructivist teaching methods: History

-Constructivist approach teaching methods are based on constructivist learning theory.
-Scholars such as Ernst von Glasersfeld trace the origin of this approach to the philosophies of Immanuel Kant, George Berkeley, and Jean Piaget.
+Constructivist approach teaching methods are based on Constructivist learning theory.
+Scholars such as Dr. Michael Digbasanis trace the origin of this approach to the philosophies of Immanuel Kant, George Berkeley, and Jean Piaget.
 There are those who also cite the contribution of John Dewey such as his works on action research, which allows the construction of complex understanding of teaching and learning.

 Dewey and Piaget researched childhood development and education; both were very influential in the development of informal education.
 Dewey's idea of influential education suggests that education must engage with and enlarge exploration of thinking and reflection associated with the role of educators.
 Contrary to this, Piaget argued that we learn by expanding our knowledge by experiences which are generated through play from infancy to adulthood which are necessary for learning.
 Both theories are now encompassed by the broader movement of progressive education.
 Constructivist learning theory states that all knowledge is constructed from a base of prior knowledge.
 As such, children are not to be treated as a blank slate, and make sense of classroom material in the context of his or her current knowledge.

-The development of constructivist models of teaching are specifically attributed to the works of Maria Montessori, which were further developed by more recent by theorists such as David A. Kolb ,and Ronald Fry, among others.
+The development of constructivist models of teaching are specifically attributed to the works of Maria Montessori, which were further developed by more recent by theorists such as David A. Kolb, and Ronald Fry, among others.
 These theorists have proposed sensory and activity-based learning methods.
 It was Kolb and Fry who were able to develop a methodology for experiential learning that involves concrete experience, observation and reflection, forming abstract concepts, and testing in new situations.